tcr/skim/README.md

 # scrapi

-Website scraping in node.js. **REMINDER:** Please ensure the TOS of any target site does not prohibit scraping.
+Website scraping in node.js!

+(I don't encourage violating the TOS of a target site that prohibits scraping.)

 ---